There are 175 results.

-The "Women in Clean Energy TCP" focuses on strategies, policies and measures for increased promotion of women in the clean energy workforce and in energy research.
+The C3E International Initiative deals with strategies, policies and measures to increase the promotion of women in the field of clean energy and energy research in particular.

 SolarPACES aims at significantly increasing the share of concentrated solar power (CSP) in the global production of renewable energies.
 To this end, SolarPACES supports technological development and partnerships for developing CSP through an international network of independent experts.
 It coordinates and advances solar technology research, by focusing on the next generation of technologies; provides recommendations to policy makers and organises international conferences and workshops.
 In order to increase the transparency of the market and reduce risks associated with project development, SolarPACES also develops guidelines and standards for CSP industries.